directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson09.md

 The photo captures a sweet scene of a little kid lounging in a grassy field.<br/>
 They're wearing shorts, letting their bare feet bask in the gentle sunlight. <br/>
 The background seems somewhat blurred, but there appears to be a puddle or small body of water reflecting bright light, which adds a warm glow to the surroundings.<br/>
-Adorable green and yellow smiley faces are painted on the soles of their feet and the bottomsides of their toes are alternately painted green and yellow as well.<br/>
+Adorable green and yellow smiley faces are painted on the soles of their feet and the undersides of their toes are alternately painted green and yellow as well.<br/>
 It must have been really ticklish for the kid to have smiley faces painted on the soles of their feet, but they were drawn so neatly without any mess.<br/>
 This makes me think that the child must be very patient.<br/>
 <br/>